jessebmiller/treacherous-winds/src/playbooks/sorcerer.md

 ## Arcane Comprehension

-When you **push your conciousness into the temporal primes and praxes** to comprehend their secrets:
+When you **push your consciousness into the temporal primes and praxes** to comprehend their secrets:

 Ask the GM what you want to find out.

 Determine the level of [arcane complexity](../magic/arcane.md#arcane-omplexity).
-There is a risk of obfucation (confusing or misleading answers) for each level of complexity.
-The GM may replace any risk of obfucation with a risk of their own as they prefer.
+There is a risk of obfuscation (confusing or misleading answers) for each level of complexity.
+The GM may replace any risk of obfuscation with a risk of their own as they prefer.

 Roll as many dice as you want.